 - NHS Jobs - for jobs in England and Wales.

 Once qualified, you must keep up to date with the ongoing developments in research and analysis techniques, as well as building on your laboratory and management skills.
 CPD is an essential part of continuing registration with the HCPC.
 Any activities from which you learn and develop count as CPD, and may include:

 - work-based learning, such as in-service training, expanding your role

 - professional activities, e.g. being involved in a professional body

 - self-directed learning, such as reading articles and published papers

 - attending conferences workshops and lectures

 - applying for research grants.

 Membership of the BSGM and ACGS is useful for finding out about events and conferences and for networking with other professionals.

-Once you've got some experience, you may apply to train to become a consultant clinical scientist via the Higher Specialist Scientist Training (HSST) programme.
-This five-year workplace-based training programme includes study at Doctorate level and for fellowship of the Royal College of Pathologists (FRCPath).
-See the NSHCS website for full details.
+Once you've got experience (usually at least one year post-registration), you may apply to train to become a consultant clinical scientist via the Higher Specialist Scientist Training (HSST) programme.
+This bespoke five-year, workplace-based training programme includes study at doctoral level at a standard similar to medical speciality training.
+You'll also need to obtain FRCPath by passing examinations set by The Royal College of Pathologists (RCPath).

 There's a structured career path within the NHS.
 Once qualified, you can progress through the grades by gaining experience and completing further study and research.
 Promotion is based on merit and you may need to move to other hospitals to make the most of available opportunities.